patrickfav/website-favre/content/articles/2018-04-01-improving-proguard-name-obfuscation/index.md

 _In this article I will show you how to strengthen ProGuard’s name obfuscation, making it harder for an attacker the reverse engineer your code and how this will help prevent many bugs created by incorrect obfuscation_

-I‘ll tell you a secret: ProGuard is actually a code optimizer.
-One of the optimization’s side-effects just happen to add some name obfuscation to the resulting byte code, namely the shorting and reusing of class and method-names.
+I’ll tell you a secret: ProGuard is actually a code optimizer.
+One of the optimization’s side effects just happen to add some name obfuscation to the resulting byte code, namely the shorting and reusing of class and method-names.
 The actually benefit being, that the resulting binary is smaller and better compressible (smaller binaries can be loaded faster into the heap, ie. reduce latency).

 #### How does ProGuard’s Name Obfuscation work